i Invest in Housing

 I Invest in Housing was created by Four Pillars Community Housing CCC Inc. A Community Contribution Company that in its articles commits to distributing at least 60% of all profits to qualified entities (i.e. Non-Profit Housing Providers).

 We have developed a model that can help communities start ‘Building Solutions to the Housing Crisis’.
-The four pillars of affordable housing are: Zero cost lan, Below Market Financing, Expedited Delivery and Revenue Generation.
+The four pillars of affordable housing are: Zero Cost Land, Below Market Financing, Expedited Delivery and Revenue Generation.

 The First Pillar – Zero Cost Land